uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

   <h4 id="teaching-children-with-special-educational-needs">Training to teach children with special educational needs and/or disabilities (SEND)</h4>

   <p>
-    All teaching courses with QTS include training on working with pupils who have special educational needs and/or disabilities (SEND).
+    All teaching courses with QTS include training on working with pupils with SEND.
   </p>

   <p>